hdShang/arxiv-daily/docs/cs-CV/2025-11-04/papers/251102541v2-unsupervised-learning-for-industrial-defect-detection-a-case-study-o.md

 ---
 layout: default
-title: Unsupervised Learning for Industrial Defect Detection: A Case Study on Shearographic Data
+title: "Unsupervised Learning for Industrial Defect Detection: A Case Study on Shearographic Data"
 ---

 # Unsupervised Learning for Industrial Defect Detection: A Case Study on Shearographic Data